watkinshughes/watkinshughes/README.md

 #### LEAD FRONT-END ENGINEER
 ##### Global Holdings   |   May 2019 - January 2021

-Mentor and lead team of front-end software engineers.
-Lead front-end architecture across software projects and technologies including new web-based applications in React and Typescript.
-Extend and update .NET applications with React-based components.
+Mentored and led front-end engineering teams for web, Android, and iOS applications that collectively processed billions of dollars in yearly transactions for millions of users, while growing annual revenue to over $18m.

+Front-end architecture across multiple Azure deployed enterprise applications built with TypeScript, React, and C#.

-#### DIRECTOR OF DIGITAL SERVICES
+#### INTERACTIVE DIRECTOR
 ##### AcrobatAnt   |   April 2017 – May 2019

-Lead and manage all aspects of engineering, interactive development, UX and UI design, interactive and online presence disciplines for AcrobatAnt's diverse client base.
-Managed freelance developers and lead and reviewed code development for all agency projects.
+Managed all aspects of engineering and interactive disciplines for AcrobatAnt's diverse client base.

+Implemented an agile software development process for multiple teams working across disciplines and projects.

-#### WEB ARCHITECT (UI + UX TEAM LEAD)
+#### PRINCIPAL WEB ARCHITECT
 ##### Continuum Analytics   |   February 2016 – April 2017

-Lead a team of developers and designers.
-Implemented design sprints for enterprise software products.
-UI and UX implementation for the primary brand website.
-Company website architecture including UI code, design, CMS, deployment, QA and process.
+Hiring, sprint planning, and career goals for a rapidly growing cross-functional team of frontend engineers, backend engineers, and UI/UX designers throughout the duration of Anaconda’s successful $40m Series A round.

+Application architecture, deployment processes, and quality assurance for multiple simultaneous projects.

+Introduced design sprints for the enterprise software platform.

 #### SENIOR PRESENTATION LAYER ENGINEER
 ##### Razorfish  |  March 2013 – February 2016

+Leadership and career management for a distributed team of UI engineers tasked with creating multiple large-scale, responsive, ADA-compliant web applications for Fortune 20 clients used by millions of users globally.

+Helped hire over 20 engineers from an initial team of two.

-Created large-scale, branded, ADA-compliant, responsive JavaScript applications for Fortune 20 clients.
-Actively collaborated with multiple teams as the engineering lead for simultaneous high-proﬁle projects.
+Actively collaborated with creative, product, and client teams as the technology lead for multiple simultaneous multi-million dollar projects, including the single largest Razorfish client engagement globally to date with over $50m in annual account revenue.

-#### MANAGER, WEB DEVELOPMENT
+#### WEB DESIGN & DEVELOPMENT MANAGER
 ##### Teach For America  |  May 2011 – March 2013

-Engineering lead for a team tasked with servicing multimedia needs of internal organizational clients.
-Lead implementation of responsive design and development practice across the organization.
+Engineering, design, and career management for a remote cross functional team tasked with building applications for internal organizational stakeholders.

+Implemented responsive design and development practice across the organization.

+Front-end engineering for the organization's primary website.

 #### ADJUNCT PROFESSOR
 ##### Tulane University  |  May 2010 – May 2011

-Taught courses investigating aspects of design in the digital realm from digital imaging to time-based media.
-Focus on the development of visual skills, critical voice along with interactivity and interface design.
+Taught courses investigating aspects of design in the digital realm from imaging to time-based media.

+Focused on the development of visual skills, critical voice, interactivity, and design.

 #### SENIOR INTERACTIVE DESIGNER (FREELANCE)
 ##### The Berman Group | June 2006 - June 2008

-• Formulate layout design and presentation approach for multiple interactive client projects
-• Specify details such as typography, photography, graphics, animation, and video
-• Work with art, copy-writing, and production departments to finalize interactive requirements and approach
-• Present wireframes, mockups, final layouts and html/css output to Creative/Art Directors for approval before client presentations
-• Develop HTML/CSS and Flash for final production deliverables
+#### PRINCIPAL
+##### Proper Interactive | May 2001 - May 2011

+Owned and managed freelance web design and development business.

 ### SKILLS
-- Engineering and Design team lead
+- Create and deliver measurable metrics and milestones to guarantee overall long-term success for individuals, teams, and organizations
+Product roadmap creation, planning, and execution
-- JavaScript, React, React Native, HTML, CSS, SASS/Less, webpack, node, express, REST, graphQL, mongoDB, git, PHP, mySQL
+- TypeScript, JavaScript, React, React Native, node, REST, graphQL
-- Material-UI, Bootstrap
+- Amazon Web Services, Google Cloud Platform, Azure
-- DevOps, continuous integration, GitHub, GitLab, CircleCI, Azure DevOps, Jenkins, Amazon Web Services, Azure, Google Cloud
+- DevOps, continuous integration and delivery, GitHub, GitLab, CircleCI, Jenkins
-- Agile project management
+- Quality Assurance engineering and automation
 - Interactive accessibility and ADA compliance
 - Design thinking and UX problem solving
+- UI systems/pattern design, style guides, wireframing, user testing, rapid prototyping, responsive design and development
+- Agile project management
+- WordPress, Drupal, custom headless CMS

 ### EDUCATION